Gary Berntsen: CIA career

-After the Battle of Tora Bora began on December 1, Berntsen had requested 800 Army Rangers be sent to the back of the mountain range to block off an escape route, but General Tommy Franks denied this request.
-On December 12, Al-Qaeda had called for a cease-fire with the Afghan militias in order to surrender their weapons, but which some, including Berntsen, saw as device to allow for Al-Qaeda leadership, including bin Laden, to escape.
+After the Battle of Tora Bora began on December 1, Berntsen requested 800 Army Rangers be sent to the back of the mountain range to block off an escape route, but General Tommy Franks denied this request.
+On December 12, al-Qaeda called for a cease-fire with the Afghan militias in order to surrender their weapons, but which some, including Berntsen, saw as device to allow for al-Qaeda leadership, including bin Laden, to escape.
 When he heard of the cease-fire, Berntsen responded by screaming into his phone "No cease-fire!
 No negotiation!
 We continue airstrikes!"
 In early December, Berntsen was replaced as the CIA lead in Afghanistan, and sent back to his station in Latin America.
 He retired from the agency in June 2005.

-In his 2005 book, Jawbreaker, he alleges that Osama bin Laden could have been captured at Tora Bora if the US military (specifically United States Central Command) had devoted more resources to the operation.
+In Jawbreaker, Berntsen alleges that bin Laden could have been captured at Tora Bora if the U.S. Central Command had devoted more resources to the operation.
 This claim gained substantial traction due to a Senate Report on the circumstances of bin Laden's escape.
 According to both Berntsen's account and the Senate Committee's report, "Bin Laden and bodyguards walked unmolested out of Tora Bora and disappeared into Pakistan's unregulated tribal area."